canonical/netplan/doc/netplan-tutorial.md

     try       Try to apply a new Netplan config to running system, with automatic rollback
 ```

-As you can see, Netplan has a number of sub commands.
+As you can see, Netplan has a number of sub-commands.
 Let's explore some of them.

-# Showing your current Netplan configuration
+# Showing current Netplan configuration

-To show your current configuration, run the command `netplan get`.
+To show the current configuration, run the `netplan get` command:

 ```
 netplan get
 ```

 You should see an output similar to the one below:

 ```yaml
 network: